SmoothHacker/Tuscan-Leather/README.md

    1. Structure aware mutator for device driver ioctl fuzzing
 4. Multi-vm
    1. Ability to spin up multiple virtual machines to have concurrent kernel fuzzing
-   2. Requires architecture restructure to manage multiple VMs
-   3. Would use an IPC mechanism to orchestrate threads